rgreenblatt/ai_alignment_readings/abstractions/abstractions.md

 The approaches to safety we've seen so far encounter the hard problem of AI cognition (or require getting lucky).
 Is there another way?
-Well, we could allow for fully blown, somewhat misaligned expected utility maximizing AI and restrain it in various ways.
+Well, we could allow for fully blown, somewhat misaligned long-term consequentialist AI and restrain it in various ways.

 For one example of a restrained AI, consider an AI which operates as a